Understanding Society

 Too Much Governance – Over-Managing Society

-Whenever I see broadcasts on the news of an inter-governmental conference; whenever I see images of enormous government buildings; whenever I see reports of committee meetings or public enquiries I cringe and wince.
-Looking beyond the headline, I see an army of politicians, officials and bureaucrats busying themselves and yet, I wonder, what are they…
+Whenever I see broadcasts on the news of an inter-governmental conference, images of enormous government buildings, or reports of committee meetings or public enquiries, I cringe and wince.
+Looking beyond the headline, I see an army of politicians, officials, and bureaucrats busying themselves, and yet, I wonder, what are they all doing?
+They’re not actually…

 • Murder is Mental?